Quick Reference

 Branching Scenario

 An interactive scenario where learner choices lead to different paths and outcomes.
-It’s often used to practice conversations, decisions, and judgment calls in a safe environment.
+It is often used to practice conversations, decisions, and judgment calls in a safe environment.

 Why it matters: Moves beyond recall and helps learners practice real-world decisions with feedback.